 - Misdispense errors are more expensive with high-value bills

-- Many customers prefer smaller denominations for daily use
+- Many customers prefer smaller denominations for daily spending

-Because of these factors, $50 and $100 bills are usually reserved for bank-owned branch ATMs with enhanced monitoring and controlled access.
+Because of these factors, $50 and $100 bills are usually reserved for bank-owned branch ATMs with enhanced monitoring.

 How the ATM Decides Which Bills to Dispense